 - Educating and training others to take this forward: Many individuals/groups are building the skills of other community members to take this forward.
 For example, one champion of this work in faith settings in Boston, MA co-led a workshop with her rabbi/chaplain colleagues at her place of work to transfer skills so colleagues can now lead these workshops on their own.
 Dartmouth Hitchcock’s Honoring Care Decisions program has trained a group of dedicated facilitators who are either embedded at care sites or are travelling facilitators that can be hired for events.
 One hospital’s ethics committee is now fully on board to foster these events and provide education on an on-going basis.

 True sustainability takes a combination of the above, coupled with passion and strategy setting to determine the right methods and people to keep this work going in any community.
 We hope this helps jump start your thinking!
-For additional learning, join our free Community Call on October 16th from 3:00-4:00 EDT on Designing for Sustainability.
-This call will highlight various models for starting and sustaining programs to spread the importance of conversations across a community.
-We’ll hear from seasoned community members and together explore various components to keep the momentum going, including funding.
-Join us and share what you’ve learned or ideas you have to keep the momentum going in your community.
-Register for the call here!
+For additional learning, listen to our free Community Call on Designing for Sustainability .
+This call highlighted various models for starting and sustaining programs to spread the importance of conversations across a community.
+We heard from seasoned community members and together explored various components to keep the momentum going, including funding.

 If you are just starting to think about this work, check out our Getting Started Guide for Communities for help with introducing The Conversation Project in your communities.
 You can also stay up to date about our latest resources, news and events by signing up for our monthly newsletter here!